cjerzak/cjerzak/README.md

 ## Bio + CV
 *Present:* <br>
 [1.]
-Assistant Professor in the Department of Government at the University of Texas at Austin.
+Assistant Professor in the Department of Government at the University of Texas at Austin. <br>
 [2.]
 Consultant, Institute for Health Metrics & Evaluation (IHME), University of Washington.

 *Past:* <br>
 [1.]
-Visiting Assistant Professor in the Department of Government at Harvard University.
+Visiting Assistant Professor in the Department of Government at Harvard University.<br>
 [2.]
 Postdoc, AI & Global Development Lab